Explore Best Practices

 Simple Search

-Click the search bar or start typing to see the available fields, parameters, and conditions.
-To add a custom value, type its name and click the + sign.
-You can also add free text to your search, converting it into a Lucene query.
+Click the search bar or start typing to see available fields, parameters, and conditions.
+To add a custom value, type it in and click the + sign.
+You can also enter free text, which will automatically convert into a Lucene query.

 Filters